Fall 2025 FYS proposal period has closed; Fall 2026 will open in Dec. 2025

 This includes the co-instructor, if there is one, as well.

-• The First-Year Seminar proposal form is submitted via workflow.
+- The First-Year Seminar proposal form is submitted via workflow.
 The primary instructor's (and co-instructor, if applicable) DEO or direct supervisor is required to approve the form in workflow by the proposal due date.
-Instructors (both primary and co-instructors) are encouraged to notify their DEO or direct supervisor upon submission of their form so they know to be watching for it.
+Instructors (both primary and co-instructor) are encouraged to notify their DEO or direct supervisor upon submission of their form so they know to be watching for it.
 In addition, please budget your time accordingly to allow time for the form to get through workflow by the due date.

 Key departmental staff are automatically added to the workflow, based on their MAUI roles as determined by the primary instructor's home department, with "view only" access.
 This is done as an fyi for those who need First-Year Seminar proposal information (department administrator, HR unit rep, and course schedulers ).
 View only roles do not need to do anything further with the form and should NOT schedule your seminar yet.
 You may add additional workflow stops as needed.

-• Unless other arrangements have been made directly with a specific academic unit, instructors who cannot offer their course through their home academic unit (instructional staff, adjunct faculty, departments that do not offer undergraduate courses, etc.) will have their course scheduled in University College.
+- Unless other arrangements have been made directly with a specific academic unit, instructors who cannot offer their course through their home academic unit (instructional staff, adjunct faculty, departments that do not offer undergraduate courses, etc.) will have their course scheduled in University College.

-• Proposal decisions will be communicated to instructors by late February or early March.
+- Proposal decisions will be communicated to instructors by late February or early March.

-• Effective Fall 2020, all First-Year Seminar instructors are expected to attend an information session during each spring semester (after proposals have been approved) as well as an enrichment session at the start of each fall semester.
+- Effective Fall 2020, all First-Year Seminar instructors are expected to attend an information session during each spring semester (after proposals have been approved) as well as an enrichment session at the start of each fall semester.
 These sessions create opportunities to share relevant information with and among all instructors and contribute to a more meaningful and consistent First-Year Seminar experience.

-• Seminars selected to be offered as an Honors Seminar will be scheduled by and offered through the instructor's home department; instructors will be compensated via their home college compensation policy.
+- Seminars selected to be offered as an Honors Seminar will be scheduled by and offered through the instructor's home department; instructors will be compensated via their home college compensation policy.
 If the seminar will also be offered as a research-focused seminar, see below.

 Seminars selected as Research-Focused Seminars (both Honors AND non-Honors), will be scheduled in University College in Undergraduate Research Studies (URES).
 As such, all URES instructors will be compensated by University College directly and per the University College compensation policy; compensation is via a teaching stipend ($2,500 minus tax/fringe).

-• Decisions on Honors and/or Research-Focused Seminar designations are made separately and acceptance of one request for consideration does not guarantee the other.
+- Decisions on Honors and/or Research-Focused Seminar designations are made separately and acceptance of one request for consideration does not guarantee the other.